johnkerl/miller/docs6/src/reference-main-flag-list.md

 `: Use CSV-lite format for input and output data.
 * `--dkvp
 `: Use DKVP format for input and output data.
+* `--gen-field-name
+`: Specify field name for --igen.
+Defaults to "i".
+* `--gen-start
+`: Specify start value for --igen.
+Defaults to 1.
+* `--gen-step
+`: Specify step value for --igen.
+Defaults to 1.
+* `--gen-stop
+`: Specify stop value for --igen.
+Defaults to 100.
 * `--iasv or --iasvlite
 `: Use ASV format for input data.
 * `--icsv